motokimura/pytorch_quantization_fx/README.md

 # pytorch_quantization_fx

-With this repository, you can try model quantization of MobileNetV2 trained on CIFAR-10 dataset.
+With this repository, you can try model quantization of MobileNetV2 trained on CIFAR-10 dataset with PyTorch.
-Post training static quantization (PTQ) and quantization aware training (QAT) is supported.
+Post training static quantization (PTQ) and quantization aware training (QAT) are supported.

 |model               |quantization method                |CIFAR-10 test accuracy [%] |model size [MB]
 |---                 |---                                |---                      |---